lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/03-Burger-restaurant/README.md

 ### Prepare burgers

-The clients are pouring in, they all want to taste your delicious burgers.
+The customers are pouring in, they all want to taste your delicious burgers.
 Open `interface.rb`, a list of orders are waiting to be filled.
 Write down the instructions to prepare all the burgers, you can display the burgers with `puts` or `p` afterwards.